jenwilson521/ToxDTIEngine/README.md

 │   ├── DTI_Pipeline.py
 │   └── Predictive_Modeling_&_Ranking.py
 └── README.md

-Citation
+## Citation

-If you use this code or associated research, please cite:
+If you use this code or associated research in your work, please cite:

-Alidoost, Mohammadali and Wilson, L. Jennifer, "Preclinical Side Effect Prediction through Pathway Engineering of Protein Interaction Network Models", Submitted (2023).
+Alidoost, Mohammadali and Wilson, L. Jennifer, "Evaluating the Contribution of Drug-Binding Targets to Side Effect Prediction in Drug Development", Submitted (2024).